Close Banner

 Plus you can try more food!
 Hit Ronto Roasters on one visit and Docking Bay 7 on a later visit.
 We enjoy the creative but yummy food at Docking Bay 7.
 Find out more in our guide to Galaxy's Edge food and drink at Disneyland.

-Top 10 Tips for Star Wars: Galaxy's Edge - Fireworks at Disneyland
+Top 10 Tips for Star Wars: Galaxy's Edge - Shadows of Memory show in Disneyland

 4. Make Reservations in Advance for Savi’s Workshop, Droid Depot and Oga’s Cantina (or Use a Backup Plan)

-Reservations open up 60 days in advance for these experiences.
-If they are important to you, reserve them in advance.
+Reservations open up 60 days in advance for all three of these experiences at Walt Disney World, and Savi's at Disneyland.
+If these experiences are important to you, reserve them in advance.
 Keep in mind that you will pay for the droid or lightsaber whether you show up or not if you do not cancel the reservations at least a day in advance.
+Oga's Cantina and Droid Depot at Disneyland do not accept reservations.
 These posts will tell you everything you need to know:

 One bit of advice if you plan to build a lightsaber or droid.
 We recommend building toward the end of your day so you do not have to carry them around all day.
 At Disneyland, you can drop them off at stores around the park to be held (with a receipt the day you buy them) and they can be picked up later.
 You can also ship them to your home from First Order Cargo at Disneyland.
 Over on the East Coast, merchandise pick-up is still unavailable, though you can ship them home from any store.

 If reservations are unavailable, join Walk-Up lists or ask about same-day availability.
 If you cannot get a reservation when you are near Oga's Cantina, pull up the app and type in "Oga's Cantina."
 You can tap "Join Walk-Up List," when available, and you'll be alerted when to return (usually in 30 minutes).
+Walking up and waiting in line is the only way to get into Oga's at Disneyland, as reservations are no longer accepted and the Walk-Up List on the app is no longer being used.
 Keep in mind that most of this cantina is standing room only.
-As for the building experiences, you can check the app for same-day availability or ask in person.
+As for the building experiences, in Walt Disney World you can check the app for same-day availability or ask in person.
+In Disneyland, you can walk up and build.

 If there is no way you can get into Oga's, you can enjoy alcoholic space libations at Milk Stand and Docking Bay 7 at Hollywood Studios.
 You can only find these drinks inside the Cantina at Disneyland.